haraldmartin/things-rb/README.markdown

     $ gem update --system

-When the upgrade is done, just runt the `gem install ...` command above and you're set.
+When the upgrade is done, just run the `gem install ...` command above and you're set.

 ## Usage